Catholic charity Stella Maris has appointed three new Trustees as the organisation forges ahead with its work supporting seafarers and fishers.

-Former seafarer, Captain Hood is responsible for Advocacy at The Seafarers’ Charity (formerly Seafarers UK) and is a long-standing parish promoter for Stella Maris in Scotland.
+Former seafarer, Hood is responsible for Advocacy at The Seafarers’ Charity (formerly Seafarers UK) and is a long-standing parish promoter for Stella Maris in Scotland.

 James Brennan is Portfolio Director in the Charity team at Cazenove Capital and has served on Stella Maris’ Board in the past.

 Fr David Burke said, “It is a great privilege and honour to be invited to be a Stella Maris Trustee.
 I joined the charity over 17 years ago as a lay chaplain in the ports of Hull and Goole and it is with great joy that I return to Stella Maris.